Last Updated on May 1, 2023 by Carla Jonas

-Pearls are precious gems that come from the sea.
-They are the babies of the almighty oysters, natural miracles created by Mother Nature herself.
+Pearls are precious gems that come from the seas.
+They are the ‘babies’ of the almighty oysters, natural miracles created by Mother Nature herself.
 But, what exactly is an oyster?
-And, how do these living creatures make pearls?
+Moreover, how do oysters make pearls?

 What Are Oysters?

 Because they are mollusks, their way of eating is by drinking water and using gills to filter nutrients from it.
-Those nutrients then travel to the oyster’s stomach for digesting, and excess water is spit out through the shell.
+Next, these nutrients travel to the oyster’s stomach for digesting, and excess water is spit out through the shell.

 8 Main Body Parts of an Oyster

 What is an oyster?
 Let’s go over a pearl oyster’s basic anatomy to help you get a better understanding.
 Inside the shell of an oyster, you’ll find eight primary body parts:

 - Abductor Muscle